Quick answer

 - VAT letters

-- PAYE notices
+- PAYE updates

-- Penalties and deadlines
+- Penalties and reminders

 HMRC does not prohibit virtual offices.

-- Mail is delivered reliably
+- Mail is reliably received

 - Deadlines are not missed